alexandreliberato/encapsulation/06_encapsulate-algorithm/README.md

 > found clearer way to do something
 > happens when learn more about the problem
-> if ostart to use a library that cover this algorithm
+> if o start to use a library that cover this algorithm